Martin Seymour-Smith, The 100 Most Influential Books Ever Written: The History of Thought From Ancient Times to Today [1998]

 - George Wilhelm Friedrich Hegel

-Die Phänomenologie des Geistes_4
+Die Phänomenologie des Geistes

 Phenomenology of Spirit